Designing An Industrial Kitchen Without An Industrial Space

 Timber used in industrial kitchens can range from looking sharp and tailored to looking basic, rustic and old.
 Timber works well in industrial kitchens as there is a sense of both history and nature which makes it a personalised kitchen space.
 It also contrasts nicely with many modern kitchen materials.

 Stainless steel and marble are both regarded as fairly modern kitchen materials.
 Stainless steel is used in commercial kitchen spaces.
 It is robust, non-porous, hygienic and somewhat clinical.
 Combined with other warmer materials, stainless steel becomes elegant and striking.
 Marble traditionally is quite a classic kitchen material, but combined with other less-traditional materials, it creates a modern and fresh space.

 White Industrial Kitchens

 Industrial kitchens can remain classic and uncluttered by having white as a dominant colour.
 White generally makes a space look larger and less cluttered and is a good base if you want your industrial kitchen to look united and clean.

 Celebrity Industrial Kitchens

-The second is Meg Ryan's home in Massachusetts.
+The first kitchen is Meg Ryan's home in Massachusetts.
 Exposed beams painted white, an oak kitchen island, and black framed windows ensure this industrial kitchen is kept subtle and feminine.

 Industrial kitchens have one thing in common; the use of personalised materials giving the space its own charm and character.
 Industrial kitchens can be modern, classical or rustic and use a variety of juxtaposed materials such as concrete, timber and stainless steel.
 We are going to see more of the trend in 2015 so look out!